Skip to main content

 Livestorm to host

-Livestorm is a perfect tool to host webinars.
-We had other tools on our test lists, but Livestorm won our heart for many reasons :
+Livestorm is a perfect tool for hosting webinars.
+We had other tools on our test lists, but Livestorm won our hearts for many reasons :

-• It handles the signups pages and reminders
+• It handles the signup pages and reminders

-• It has great engagement features such as question tabs, polls.
+• It has great engagement features such as question tabs, and polls.

 It’s easy to set up, and in the end, quite inexpensive.